Cartagena's Old Town

 Wildlife Lodges on the Río Yavarí

-The sheer size of the Amazon is nearly incomprehensible until you visit – Colombia’s portion alone is bigger than Germany – so it goes without saying there are many places to bed down on this once-in-a-lifetime trip.Those along the Río Yavarí are among the best places to see a variety of wildlife and ecosystems.
-Here you can swim with dolphins, fish for piranha and see alligators, monkeys and frogs up close.
+The sheer size of the Amazon is nearly incomprehensible until you visit – Colombia’s portion alone is bigger than Germany – so it goes without saying there are many places to bed down on a once-in-a-lifetime trip.Those along the Río Yavarí are among the best places to see a variety of wildlife and ecosystems.
+Here you can swim with dolphins, fish for piranha and see alligators, monkeys and frogs up close, before retiring for the night to the sounds of nocturnal chirping and rustling.